Rec. Sports Coach's Welcome Packet

 Youth Sports Philosophy

-To provide the opportunity for All children to participate in sports, in an atmosphere that is enjoyable and will:
+To provide the opportunity for All children to participate in sports, in an atmosphere, which is enjoyable and will:

 - Promote self-confidence.